16–19 Bursary Fund

 - Receiving Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in your own right, as well as Employment and Support Allowance (ESA) or UC in your own right

 The amount is based on financial need and course duration.
 Apply via our Online Student Portal.
-If you need help accessing this, speak directly to your tutor.

 Residential Bursary & Residential Access Fund